nehalmehta01/Deep-Learning/README.md

 Discover the topics in the reviews and present it to business in a consumable format.
 Employ techniques for topic modeling.

 Perform specific cleanup, POS tagging, and restricting to relevant POS tags, then, perform topic modeling using LDA.

-Finally, give business-friendly names to the topics and make a table for business.